Easy Vegan Lamingtons

 Lamingtons are a very popular Australian and New Zealand snack or dessert.
 They consist of a fluffy vanilla sponge cake that is covered in chocolate and dried coconut.
 Sometimes lamingtons are filled with jam or cream.

-In Australia and New Zealand, lamingtons (like custard tarts and Anzac biscuits) are often found in many corner bakeries and supermarkets.
-They're enjoyed at community and social events such as barbeques!
+In Australia and New Zealand, lamingtons are often found in many corner bakeries and supermarkets, much like custard tarts, vanilla slice and Anzac biscuits.
+They’re enjoyed at community and social events such as barbeques!

 Are lamingtons vegan?